marknca/cloud-one-to-asff/README.md

 ## Results

-The ASFF log files will be stored in the specified S3 bucket by `year/month/day` and then with a file name consisting of `YYYY-MM-DD-HH-MM-SS-WORKLOAD_MANAGER_ID-AWS_ACCOUNT-INSTANCE_ID-REGION-WORKLOAD_TENANT_ID-WORKLOAD_EVENT_ID`
+The ASFF log files will be stored in the specified S3 bucket by `year/month/day` and then with a file name consisting of `YYYY-MM-DD-HH-MM-SS-WORKLOAD_MANAGER_ID-AWS_ACCOUNT-INSTANCE_ID-REGION-WORKLOAD_TENANT_ID-WORKLOAD_EVENT_ID.log`.
+Events are stored one per file to make querying simpler.

 This can be adjusted on lines #88-95, 100 (completing the `id_key` variable) and lines #258-261 (completing the `key` variable).